kivy/python-for-android/docs/source/android.rst

 Python API
 ==========

-Python for android project include a "android" python module.
-The module is composed of multiple part, mostly done for a easier usage of Java API.
-The module is not designed to wrap anything you want.
+The Python for android project includes a Python module called "android".
+It consists of multiple parts which are mostly there to facilitate the use of the Java API.

-Most of the Java API is accessible with PyJNIus, and then. prefer to see if you can use Java API directly first.
+This module is not designed to be comprehensive.
+Most of the Java API is also accessible with PyJNIus, so if you can't find what you need here you can try using the Java API directly instead.

 Android (``android``)